root-project/root/roofit/doc/developers/roofit_ad.md

  (string to add to the squashed code).
   - Output: Adds the input string to the squashed code body.

-- **CodeSquashContext::addToGlobalScope()**: Helps declare and initialize the results variable, so that it can be available globally (throughout the function body).
+- **RooFit::Detail::CodeSquashContext::addToGlobalScope()**: Helps declare and initialize the results variable, so that it can be available globally (throughout the function body).

   - Input: `str` (the string to add to the global scope).
   - Output: Adds the given string to the string block that will be emitted at the top of the squashed function.

-- **CodeSquashContext::assembleCode()**: combines the generated code
+- **RooFit::Detail::CodeSquashContext::assembleCode()**: combines the generated code
 statements into the final code body of the squashed function.

   - Input: `returnExpr` (he string representation of what the squashed function should return, usually the head node).
   - Output: The final body of the function.

-- **CodeSquashContext::beginLoop()**: The code squashing task will automatically build a For loop around the indented statements that follow this function.
+- **RooFit::Detail::CodeSquashContext::beginLoop()**: The code squashing task will automatically build a For loop around the indented statements that follow this function.

   - Input: `in` (a pointer to the calling class, used to determine the loop dependent variables).
   - Output: A scope for iterating over vector observables.

-- **CodeSquashContext::buildArg()**: helps convert RooFit objects into arrays or other C++ representations for efficient computation.
+- **RooFit::Detail::CodeSquashContext::buildArg()**: helps convert RooFit objects into arrays or other C++ representations for efficient computation.

   - Input: `in` (the list to convert to array).
   - Output: Name of the array that stores the input list in the squashed code.

-- **CodeSquashContext::buildCall()**: Creates a string representation of the function to be called and its arguments.
+- **RooFit::Detail::CodeSquashContext::buildCall()**: Creates a string representation of the function to be called and its arguments.

   - Input: A function with name `funcname`, passing some arguments.
   - Output: A string representation of the function to be called.

-- **CodeSquashContext::makeValidVarName()**: It helps fetch and save a valid name from the name of the respective RooFit class.
+- **RooFit::Detail::makeValidVarName()**: It helps fetch and save a valid name from the name of the respective RooFit class.

   - Input: `in` (the input string).
-  - Output: A new string that is a vaild variable name.
+  - Output: A new string that is a valid variable name.

 - **RooFuncWrapper::buildCode()**: Generates the optimized code for evaluating the function and its derivatives.

   - Input: `head` (starting mathematical expression).
   - Output: code for evaluating the function.

 - **RooFuncWrapper::declareAndDiffFunction()**: Declare the function and
 create its derivative.

   - Inputs: `funcName` (name of the function being differentiated), `funcBody` (actual mathematical formula or equation).
   - Output: Function declaration and its derivative.

 - **RooFuncWrapper::dumpCode()**: Prints the squashed code body to console(useful for debugging).

   - Output: Print squashed code body to console

 - **RooFuncWrapper::dumpGradient()**: Prints the derivative code body to console (useful for debugging).

   - Output: Print derivative code body to console.